 Employees and employers may enter into a mutual overtime agreement where, instead of paying overtime pay, an employer gives paid time off with regular pay.
-For every hour of overtime worked, one hour of time off must be banked.
+For every hour of overtime worked, 1.5 hours of time off must be banked.